 A Phase I/II Study of Betalutin for Treatment of Relapsed Non-Hodgkin Lymphoma

 This study is a phase I/II open-label study in patients with relapsed indolent NHL (Part A) or relapsed/refractory FL (Part B).
 Part A of the study assessed the safety and preliminary efficacy.
-This seamless design study now has four parts: 1) Part A, Ph I - dose escalation, 2) Part A, Ph II - dose expansion, 3) Part B, Ph II randomized - refinement of dose, and 4) Part B, Phase II, single-arm.
+This seamless design study now has four parts: 1) Part A, Ph I - dose escalation, 2) Part A, Ph II - dose expansion, 3) Part B, Ph II randomized - refinement of dose, and 4) Part B and C, Phase II, single-arm.
 As of August 7, 2020, patients are enrolling in the fourth part of the study.

 A Phase I/II Study of Lutetium (177Lu)-Lilotomab Satetraxetan (Betalutin®) Antibody-radionuclide-conjugate for Treatment of Relapsed Non-Hodgkin Lymphoma.

 Non-Hodgkin Lymphoma, Follicular Lymphoma, Radioimmunotherapy, Lu-177, Phase I study, Phase II study, Betalutin, Lymphoma